24 hours a day, seven days a week using your City of Calgary myID

 How to apply

-If you need help or additional explanation when using the ePermits website, please see the ePermits frequently asked questions for more information.
+Once you register for a myID, you will be able to log into ePermits to apply.
+If you need help or additional explanation when using the ePermits website, please see the ePermits frequently asked questions.

 What you need to apply